Gabri3l/fabulous-node-api-boilerplate/README.md

 4. **Run development server**

-  This will start your server locally but it will require you to restart manually if you make any change to your API.

-  `npm run start`

-  Otherwise you can run a different scripts that utilizes `nodemon` and will refresh the local server for each edit you save on your code.
-This feature is extremely useful in development.
+  This will run a script that utilizes `nodemon` and will refresh the local server for each edit saved on your API.

   `npm run watch`

-  In both cases the server will be running at `http://localhost:8080/`
+  The development server will be running at `http://localhost:8080/`

 ### File Structure